sparroweventmarketing/event_finder/README.md

    1. **Default City** - This will pre-populate the city field with your city.
    2. **Prism Integration (coming soon)** - This will pre-populate the date with the date you click on in the Prism calendar view.
 3. Enter your settings and click "Save" to update your settings.

+### FAQs
+1. **How accurate is this?** - This extension pulls events from Songkick's event feed.
+The data may be incomplete or inaccurate.

+2. **Who built this?** - I did!
+Hi, I'm Mike Mauer from Sparrow.
+Want to sell more tickets? [https://getsparrow.co](Learn how Sparrow can help »)